Access the latest research publications from the FIELD team here. Each paper is accompanied with a summary and key points for quick reference.

 Have any questions about these?
 Contact us.

 FIELD began in 2018.
-The following papers include previous relevant publications by members of the team.
+The following papers include a mix of FIELD project and previous relevant publications by members of the team.

 The public and farm animal welfare

 This paper looks at Ruth Harrison’s Animal Machines (1964), its serialisation in the press, the public and farming response to it as represented in the wider broadcast and print media and farming press.
 Its focus is on poultry/egg production as battery hens became the ‘poster’ animals for welfare issues.
 It includes the ongoing discussion of the ‘best’ ways to produce eggs, the Five Freedoms, and broader issues of farm animal welfare.

 Read more here: Animal machines: the public response to intensification

 Public perceptions of farm animal welfare

 This paper reports on the results of a systematic search of the literature to establish what the public think about farm animal welfare.
 The results indicate that the public have concerns over more modern and intensive animal production systems, which were thought to breach to two core components of good welfare: humane treatment and naturalness.